Nickhunt2243/lambda-calculus-interpreter/README.md

 the outer scope after the inner scope exits.

-When a function application is evaluated, the body is evaluated in an extension of the closure's captured environment — not the caller's environment.
+When a function application is evaluated, the body is evaluated in an extension of the closure's captured environment; not the caller's environment.
 This is the invariant that makes lexical scoping correct.

 ---